• Skip to primary navigation

 Just make sure you buy the regular or cook-type clear jel (not instant).

-But if you're wanting to make an Amish blueberry pie today, and you don't have any clear jel, you can substitute it with cornstarch.
+But if you want to make an Amish blueberry pie today, and you don't have any clear jel, you can substitute it with cornstarch.
 Although, I haven't made it with cornstarch.
 So I'm not 100% sure how much cornstarch it takes to replace clear jel.
-Some articles will tell you to use one-for-one, and others will tell you to use less cornstarch.
+Some articles will tell you to use one-for-one, and others will tell you to use a bit more cornstarch.

 whole pie and a slice of pie with ice cream